-If you, like me, are a bilingual person with English as your second language, you might be wondering whether you should write your blog posts in English, or in your own language.
+If you, like me, are a bilingual person with English as your second language, you might be wondering whether you should make a blog in English, or in your own language.
 Here’s the multilingual blog guide.

 In this post, I will share some information and some pros and cons in regards to this question.

 Should I write in English or my mother tongue?

 Thanks for sharing your knowledge on how to create a blog.
 It’s really useful and easy to understand.
 I am in the process of creating mine own and i would like some advice from you, if you agree 🙂

 I originally would write in English but I wouldn’t like to keep my family and most of my friends out of my community and that would involve to write in Spanish and Italian as well.

 I already tried to do my about page in the 3 languages, but I have found that translating the text it kind of loses the charm… and I don’t have time to write every single post in the 3 languages.

 What do you think I should do?
 Should I leave it just in English, or should I switch to write sometimes in Spanish and Italian as well?
 And explain on my profile that they will receive some posts in different languages?